ewingjm/development-hub/README.md

 ### Configure Azure DevOps

 Navigate to _Project Settings -> Repositories_ in your Azure DevOps project.
-Select the relevant repository and assign the following privilges to the project Build Service user:
+Select the relevant repository and assign the following privileges to the project Build Service user:

 * Bypass policies when pushing
 * Contribute